-If the Complainant requests at any point (including during a formal process) to pursue an informal resolution process and the Title IX Coordinator determines that an informal resolution process is appropriate, the Title IX Coordinator will follow the procedures provided below for the informal resolution process, see Section V. In order for the University to offer an informal process, the Complainant must first file a Formal Complaint, as described in Section III.A., and then request that it be resolved using an informal process.
+If the Complainant requests at any point (including during a formal process) to pursue an informal resolution process and the Title IX Coordinator determines that an informal resolution process is appropriate, the Title IX Coordinator will follow the procedures provided below for the informal resolution process, see page 128.
+In order for the University to offer an informal process, the Complainant must first file a Formal Complaint, as described in below and then request that it be resolved using an informal process.